kyuupichan/aiorpcX/docs/json-rpc.rst

 .. classmethod:: JSONRPC.request_message(item)

-   Convert an :class:`RPCRequest` item to a message.
+   Convert a request item to a message.

-   :param RPCRequest item: the request item
+   :param item: an :class:`RPCRequest` item
    :return: the message
    :rtype: bytes

 .. classmethod:: JSONRPC.response_message(item)

-   Convert an :class:`RPCResponse` item to a message.
+   Convert a response item to a message.

-   :param RPCResponse item: the response item
+   :param item: an :class:`RPCResponse` item
    :return: the message
    :rtype: bytes

 .. classmethod:: JSONRPC.error_message(item)

-   Convert an :class:`RPCError` item to a message.
+   Convert an error item to a message.

-   :param RPCError item: the error item
+   :param item: an :class:`RPCError` item
    :return: the message
    :rtype: bytes

 .. classmethod:: JSONRPC.batch_message(item)

-   Convert an :class:`RPCError` item to a message.
+   Convert a batch item to a message.

-   :param RPCBatch item: the batch item
+   :param item: an :class:`RPCBatch` item
    :return: the message
    :rtype: bytes